 "OZZY ZIG NEEDS A GIG".

 Tony snatched the paper from the board, staring at it in disbelief.
 This couldn't possibly be...it couldn't possibly be the same Ozzy, could it?
-He didn't want to believe that there was a prospect of "Ozzy Zig" being the same Ozzy who had gotten him arrested when he was fifteen.
+He didn't want to believe that there was a prospect of "Ozzy Zig" being the same Ozzy who had gotten him arrested when he was eighteen.

 "Why's there gotta be a point to it?
 Why can't it just be two blokes havin' a bit o'fun?"